TasneemMansour22/CareMeApp2-master/README.md

 A **Flutter-based** application designed to assist elderly people in their daily lives by providing **health monitoring, medication reminders, and legal/financial support**.

+## 🎯 Project Idea, Purpose, and Problem It Solves

+CareMe is a Flutter-based app designed to assist the elderly in managing their daily lives.
+It provides **health monitoring, medication reminders, and legal/financial support** in one platform.
+The app helps seniors **track their health, take medications on time, and access professional assistance** easily.
+It addresses the **challenges of missed medications, undiagnosed health issues, and difficulties in handling legal or financial matters**.
+CareMe aims to improve the **quality of life** for seniors by offering a simple and reliable digital solution.

 ## ✨ Features

 ✅ Health status assessment